Oyekunle-Mark/clean-away/README.md

 The starbucksLocations2.js works the same way as the starbucksLocations.js script but selects on every fifth row.

-The script writes the output of the script to the `starbucks2.js` file in the js folder.
+The script writes the output the array of 5000 objects to the `starbucks2.js` file in the js folder.

 ## Author